Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: Introduction

-Unfortunately, at lower temperatures, computational complexity theory results severely limit the applicability of these algorithms discussed above.
-Indeed, computing the partition function of Gibbs states in dimensions $D>1$ is already known to be NP-hard~\cite{Barahona_1982,PhysRevLett.98.140506} except for special cases (e.g., ferromagnetic spin systems~\cite{doi:10.1137/0222066,PhysRevLett.119.100503}).
+Unfortunately, at lower temperatures, computational complexity theory results severely limit the applicability of the algorithms discussed above.
+Indeed, computing the partition function of Gibbs states in two and higher dimensions is already known to be NP-hard~\cite{Barahona_1982,Goldberg2015} (see also~\footnote{ More in detail, we mean the following statement.
+Let $Z$ be a partition function as $Z:=\tr(e^{-\beta H})$ with $H$ the system Hamiltonian.
+Then, there exists a constant $\zeta>0$ such that approximating $\log(Z)$ up to an error $\zeta n$ ($n$: system size) is the NP-hard problem~\cite{Goldberg2015}. }) except for special cases (e.g., ferromagnetic spin systems~\cite{doi:10.1137/0222066,PhysRevLett.119.100503}).
 This is a serious bottleneck for several practical applications in which the Gibbs states are employed at low temperatures.
 For example, in the quantum algorithm for semi-definite programming~\cite{8104077}, the quantum Gibbs states with $\beta=\orderof{\log(n)}$ ($n$: system size, $\beta$: the inverse temperature) must be sampled.
 Similar challenges are faced in the imaginary time evolution, the implementation of which is a central aim of near-term quantum devices~\cite{motta2020determining,PhysRevLett.121.170501,PhysRevB.100.094434,Yuan2019theoryofvariational,McArdle2019,yeter2019practical,love2020cooling,nishi2020implementation}.
-In fact, below a threshold temperature, little is known about the universal properties of Gibbs states that may hold independent of the system's details.
+Thus far, below a threshold temperature where the cluster expansion technique does not work~\footnote{Above this threshold temperature, one can ensure that there are no quantum/classical phase transitions.}, little is known about the universal properties of Gibbs states that may hold independent of the system's details.
 This provides a strong motivation to identify the optimal thermal area laws.